nnellans/bash-guide/README.md

 This should be on line 1 of all Bash scripts.
 It tells the kernel which interpreter to use when running the script.

 Standard example: `#!/bin/bash`
-- This may not work in 100% of cases, as some systems place `bash` in a different location other than `/bin`
+- May not work in 100% of cases, as some systems place `bash` in a different location other than `/bin`

 Portable version: `#!/usr/bin/env bash`
-- For portability reasons, it is commonly recommended to use a shebang like this
 - This version will run the first `bash` found in your `$PATH` variable
-- This also may not work for 100% of cases, as some systems place `env` in a different location other than `/usr/bin`
+- Also may not work in 100% of cases, as some systems place `env` in a different location other than `/usr/bin`

 ### Shell options